godot::prelude

 Note: The sorting algorithm used is not stable.
 This means that values considered equal may have their order changed when using sort_unstable.

-pub fn sort_unstable_custom(&mut self, func: Callable)
+pub fn sort_unstable_custom(&mut self, func: &Callable)

 Sorts the array.